mybb/meta/architecture/mybb-1.9-theme-system.md

     Removed files, present in past versions, won't be incorrectly included again after uploading the new version.

   <br>

+  Notably, the application is expected to be distributed with default Packages (such as the Core Theme), and the design of the System will affect the development workflow of the application itself.

   The following types of versioning methods were considered:

   - **Passive**, in which the directories are versioned before being used by the Extension System: